HackerPen/tech-interview-questions/coding/coin_change/SOLUTION_en.md

 Time complexity : O(S^n).
 In the worst case, complexity is exponential in the number of the coins n.
 Space complexity : O(n).
 In the worst case the maximum depth of recursion is n.
 Therefore we need O(n) space used by the system recursive stack.

-## Approach 2: Dynamic programming - Top down
+## Approach 2: Top down Dynamic programming with memoization

 **algorithm**